 Teachers can be frustrated without adequate supply of resources needed to teach their subjects.
-It is therefore highly essential to provide adequate and relevant materials for the teaching and learning not only but of all other subjects in the secondary school curriculum.
+It is therefore highly essential to provide adequate and relevant materials for the teaching and learning all other subjects in the secondary school curriculum.

 Teachers are advised to always attend workshops, seminars, vocational courses to make them be abreast of the current development in the subject.